 During my graduation, I started giving different interviews.
-Once I was interviewed in a local company.
-Manager was already impressed after reading my task.
+Once I was interviewed by a local company.
+The manager was already impressed after reading my task.
 But MD didn’t hire me as they were looking for an experienced employee who can deal with their overseas clients.
 After 1 week, I got a text from that manager to work as a freelancer for him.
 He referred my profile to his Canadian client and boommm!!!!

 The best thing about my profession is that I have no fixed working hours.
 I just love my freedom.
-I can work, go out, sleep, play , enjoy at any time.
+I can work, go out, sleep, play, and enjoy at any time.
 I can’t work under any pressure or restrictions.
-It’s my nature and I can’t compromise with my mental peace.
+It’s my nature and I can’t compromise my mental peace.

 After reading that post, he contacted me and said, “You saved my family, Jass.
 I was thinking about suicide because I have lost my job and I can’t pay the fees of my two children.
 But your post has opened my eyes.”